Arpitadash02/wallet-api/README.md

 # 💰 Wallet API (Affinsys Project)

 This project is a simple Flask-based REST API for user authentication and wallet operations.
 It includes features like user registration, login with password hashing, and database integration with MySQL.
-The application is structured using Blueprints and is ready for deployment on Render.

 ---

 ## 🚀 Features